SharePoint/sp-dev-docs/docs/spfx/roadmap.md

     - Tenant admin gets automatically notified
     - Settings to control the default experience around approval process

-- Automatic CDN hosting for code
-    - Package JavaScript bundle into app package, which is automatically then deployed to a library that gets hosted on your tenant Office 365 CDN

 ## Developer Experience
 - SharePoint Framework Workbench 2.0: Development story for SharePoint Framework Extensions